 Most people will inevitably settle for a perfectly normal relationship that fulfills their basic need for companionship in the real world.
 These unions are perfectly fine.
 They may not be as glamorous as the couplings we see on the silver screen, but they are comfortable and safe, forming the foundation of long-term relationships.

 However, every relationship has its ups and downs, and who you settle for one day may not be the person you are meant to be with the next.
 The chances are that you, too, have been in a relationship that you were not wholly invested in.
-And when that happens, though the urge to bolt may be overpowering, your partner deserves something to ease the pain.
+And when that happens, though the urge to bolt may be overpowering, your partner deserves something to ease the pain and alleviate the tensions.

 Of course, every rule has its exceptions.
 Although the “I’m busy” excuse is most often used as a euphemism for “I’m not interested,” there are times when one should take it at face value.

 Life – as we all know – can often get in the way of the things we enjoy.
 Sometimes, a budding relationship can be stopped dead in its tracks by a series of unfortunate – but nonetheless unavoidable – events.

 Say, for example, that you and your partner-to-be are both university students.
 Although both of you would love to pursue the possibility of a relationship, exams are coming up, and your would-be partner cannot afford to spend time doing anything other than studying.

 Obviously, that would be challenging, but as the patient and understanding person you are, you decide to let it go for the time being, recognizing the importance of quality time during exams and the significance of the small things in a relationship.